buswedg/Udacity/Data Analyst Nanodegree/P4 Explore and Summarize Data/ND_Project4.md

 Chemical Properties:

-* fixed acidity: most acids involved with wine or fixed or nonvolatile (do not evaporate readily) (tartaric acid - g / dm^3)
+* fixed acidity: most acids involved with wine are fixed or nonvolatile (do not evaporate readily) (tartaric acid - g / dm^3)
 * volatile acidity: the amount of acetic acid in wine, which at too high of levels can lead to an unpleasant, vinegar taste (acetic acid - g / dm^3)
 * citric acid: found in small quantities, citric acid can add 'freshness' and flavor to wines (g / dm^3)
 * residual sugar: the amount of sugar remaining after fermentation stops (g / dm^3)
 * chlorides: the amount of salt in the wine (sodium chloride - g / dm^3
-* free sulfur dioxide: he free form of SO2 exists in equilibrium between molecular SO2 (as a dissolved gas) and bisulfite ion (mg / dm^3)
+* free sulfur dioxide: free form of SO2 exists in equilibrium between molecular SO2 (as a dissolved gas) and bisulfite ion (mg / dm^3)
 * total sulfur dioxide: amount of free and bound forms of S02 (mg / dm^3)
-* density: the density of water is close to that of water depending on the percent alcohol and sugar content (g / cm^3)
+* density: the density of wine is close to that of water depending on the percent alcohol and sugar content (g / cm^3)
 * pH: describes how acidic or basic a wine is on a scale from 0 (very acidic) to 14 (very basic)
 * sulphates: a wine additive which can contribute to sulfur dioxide gas (S02) levels (potassium sulphate - g / dm3)
 * alcohol: the percent alcohol content of the wine (% by volume)